Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Approximating solutions

-where the first and the second equalities use the (time-inhomogeneous) Markov property of $X$ and (\ref{eq:eqdistINF}), and the last equality follows from the equality (\ref{eq:eqdistMASS}) from induction.
-Second, by (\ref{eq:extlaw}) from induction and (\ref{eq:initialxiX}), we have
+where the first and the second equalities use the (time-inhomogeneous) Markov property of $X$ and (\ref{eqeqdistINF}), and the last equality follows from the equality (\ref{eqeqdistMASS}) by induction.
+Second, by (\ref {eqextlaw}) from induction and (\ref{eqinitialxiX}), we have

-Hence, from (\ref{eq:Ywt3}), we get
+Hence, from (\ref{eqYwt3}), we get

 Here, the second equality follows from the convolution property of the laws of super-Brownian motions: